1Password

 Admin Management

-This section will guide you on how to manage content on 1Password as an administrator.
+This section guides how to manage content on 1Password as an administrator.

 Vault